 Upper Nicola, ONA, and NNTC decided in 2007 to stand united to ensure meaningful engagement, and to defend and protect Title and Rights.
 A major turning point was when the British Columbia Court of Appeal agreed with Upper Nicola, ONA, and NNTC that meaningful consultation and accommodation had not occurred with respect to one of the major permits for the project.
 This helped lead to multiple years of negotiations to try to find a collaborative outcome.
 Early in 2011 the leadership of Upper Nicola, ONA, and NNTC met with the Chair and CEO of BC Hydro to discuss making a last push towards a negotiated settlement.
 This led to a final round of negotiations that resulted in the settlement agreement.
-Throughout the four plus years of litigation and negotiations that led to the agreement, Upper Nicola was designated by the CEC as the collective lead with the on-going and technical support of the ONA, and legal assistance from Mandell Pinder.
-Chief Dan Manuel was appointed the lead negotiator throughout the process, with senior technical and negotiations support from Jay Johnson (ONA) and legal counsel.
+Throughout the four plus years of litigation and negotiations that led to the agreement, Chief Dan Manuel (Upper Nicola Band) was designated as the CEC as the lead, with the on-going technical support from Jay Johnson (ONA), and legal counsel from Mandell Pinder.
 The Nation stood firm and consistent, with all Member Communities supporting this collective effort to protect and defend our Title and Rights.
-While many more challenges remain in addressing BC Hydro’s expansive infrastructure, operations and impacts on the Okanagan Territory, the Enduring Relationship is one unique and dedicated touchstone that may help the Nation pave the way toward preferential resolution of these many issues.
+The Enduring Relationship is continuing to evolve with many more issues to consider in addressing BC Hydro’s expansive infrastructure, operations and impacts on the Syilx Okanagan Territory.